aa2006/neoscheme/readme.md

-# Neoscheme, scheme with a modern touch
+# Neoscheme: scheme with a modern touch

 Neoscheme is a programming language derived from the [R6RS](https://r6rs.org) specification of the language Scheme, which is a dialect of LISP.